 - Other conditions.

-Side Effects & SafetyWhen taken by mouth: Algal oil is LIKELY SAFE for most adults when taken by mouth.
-It has been used safely in studies for up to 4 years.
 Most side effects of algal oil are mild and may include fishy burps, stomach or intestine symptoms, or slightly increased cholesterol levels.
 But algal oil is a source of the omega-3 fatty acids DHA and EPA.
-People should limit their intake of DHA and EPA to no more than 3 grams per day, with no more than 2 grams per day from a dietary supplement unless recommended by a healthcare professional.
 Doses of algal oil providing DHA and EPA in excess of 3 grams per day is POSSIBLY UNSAFE.
 There is concern that taking more than 3 grams per day of EPA and DHA might slow blood clotting and may increase the chance of bleeding.
+People should limit their intake of DHA and EPA to no more than 3 grams per day, with no more than 2 grams per day from a dietary supplement.

 Infants and children: Algal oil rich in docosahexaenoic acid (DHA) is LIKELY SAFE when used appropriately.
 Algal oil is included as a source of DHA in some infant formula.
 It is generally recognized as safe for this use.
-Algal oil has also been used safely for up to 4 years in children 7 years and older in daily doses that provided 30 mg/kg of the omega-3 fatty acid DHA.
+Algal oil has also been used safely for up to 4 years in children 7 years and older in daily doses that provide 30 mg/kg of the omega-3 fatty acid DHA.
 There isn't enough reliable information to know if algal oil rich in eicosapentaenoic acid (EPA) is safe to use in infants and children.
 Stay on the safe side and avoid use.

 Aspirin-sensitivity: Some algal oil contains DHA.
 DHA might affect your breathing if you are sensitive to aspirin.

 Bleeding conditions: Some algal oil contains the omega-3 fatty acids DHA and EPA.
 DHA alone does not seem to affect blood clotting.
 However, there is concern that taking algal oil in doses providing more than 3 grams per day of EPA and DHA might increase the risk of bleeding.